scott-anderson-wc/cs210pub/reading/methods.md

 Here's another method, this time on <em>numbers</em>, the
 <code>toFixed()</code> method.
 Note that you'll have to open the
-JavaScript console to see the output, but using the console allows you to see all the results as once. a
+JavaScript console to see the output, but using the console allows you to see all the results as once.
+This reading will typically use `console.log` rather than `alert` from now on, so you might find it useful to keep the JavaScript console open as you read this material.
+(You should read this on a real computer, not a phone, so you actually have a JavaScript console and can run the examples by clicking the "execute it" buttons.)

 <div>
 <form>